-14) Sexual Harassment
+14) Prevention of Sexual Harassment

-A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A above, obtain sexual harassment training documentation from management, and observe that the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.
+A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtain sexual harassment training documentation from management, and observe that the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+42:343.

-The Village was unable to provide support that required training was complete for one of five employees selected.
+The Village was unable to provide support that one of five employees/officials with access to the agency's information technology assets have completed required sexual harassment training.

-Management's response: Management will ensure that all employees complete at least one hour of sexual harassment training during the calendar year and maintain documentation that supports the completion of the training.
+Management's response: Management will ensure that all employees/officials meet the required sexual harassment training in the current fiscal period.

-B. Observe that the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).

-- C. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirements of R.S.
-42:344: - i.
-Number and percentage of public servants in the agency who have completed the training requirements;

-ii.
-Number of sexual harassment complaints received by the agency;

-iii.
-Number of complaints which resulted in a finding that sexual harassment occurred;

-iv.
-Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and v.
-Amount of time it took to resolve each complaint.
+- B. Observe that the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - No exceptions noted. - C. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirements of R.S.
+42:344: - Number and percentage of public servants in the agency who have completed the training requirements; - No exceptions noted. - ii.
+Number of sexual harassment complaints received by the agency; - No exceptions noted. - iii.
+Number of complaints which resulted in a finding that sexual harassment occurred; - No exceptions noted. - iv.
+Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - No exceptions noted. - v.
+Amount of time it took to resolve each complaint. - No exceptions noted.

-We were engaged by The Village of Grosse Tete to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+We were engaged by Village of Grosse Tete to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
 We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-We are required to be independent of The Village of Grosse Tete and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.
+We are required to be independent of Village of Grosse Tete and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.